Tokyo International Forum

 History

-Architect Rafael Vinoly was the participant of the open international competition for the construction of the Tokyo International Forum in 1987.
+Architect Rafael Vinoly was a participant in the open international competition for the construction of the Tokyo International Forum in 1987.
 It was held by the Metropolitan Government of Tokyo.
-Finally he was announced as the winner in 1989.
+Finally, he was announced as the winner in 1989.
 The construction of the Tokyo International Forum took from 1992 to 1997.
-Before that the area was occupied by the Tokyo City Hall.
+Before that, the area was occupied by the Tokyo City Hall.
 In 1991 the City Hall was moved to the Tokyo Metropolitan Government Building in Shinjuku.

 Location